gmck/NavigationGraph7Net7/README.md

 # NavigationGraph7Net7
 net7.0-android33.0 version of NavigationGraph7

-Removed referemces to IOnBackInvokedCallback see PredictiveBackGesture project.
+Removed references to IOnBackInvokedCallback see PredictiveBackGesture project.